How Klarna’s new card could impact the financially vulnerable

 This ease of use of Klarna and BNPL services could exploit people without financial education.
 “The risk of course, as with any credit, is that users take on unsustainable financial commitments, frequently driven by the urgency of their needs and a lack of understanding of the product terms to which they are agreeing,” Highman says.

 Kirsten Dinwoodie had been a user of Klarna from April to December 2021.
-After her phone broke, she decided to buy one outright and spread the cost over 12 months using a Klarna Finance plan.
+After her phone broke, she decided to buy one outright and spread the cost over 12 months using a Klarna finance plan.
 These plans, which are up to 36 months long, carry an interest rate up to 18.90 per cent.
 While she had a mostly positive experience – it was easy to keep up with payments and track them through the Klarna app as they left her account every month – she says her contract did not make it clear enough that her plan included interest.

 Dinwoodie claims she was asked just two questions relating to her salary and share of monthly rent or mortgage payments before being approved “instantly”.
 “It also wasn’t made explicitly clear that I would be paying interest, and I only realised this after the first month of payment was taken,” she says.
-A Klarna spokesperson told the Independent that Klarna Finance is covered by the Consumer Rights Act, and that information regarding interest rates is made “super clear”.
+A Klarna spokesperson told The Independent that Klarna finance is covered by the Consumer Credit Act, and that information regarding interest rates is made “super clear”.

 As Klarna’s outreach and success has grown, so has the number of brands it works with.
 Dinwoodie recalls receiving “constant notifications and emails” advertising products that she could buy using Klarna.
 “Every time you opened the app, there was always something new there that you could now buy on Klarna, something that you couldn’t afford and before you knew it, you’d be stuck with constant monthly payments.
 It was debt that’s dressed up, and it doesn’t sit well with me,” she adds.
 Users can shop from brands from a whole host of industries ranging from fashion and beauty to car repair services and luxury goods.